AaronBray/AaronBray.github.io/_posts/2025-09-10-SimpleCTF.md

 {% highlight bash %}
 "/bin/bash"
 {% endhighlight bash %}
-This will convert into a bash shell
+This will convert us into a bash shell
 Immediately we are shown the user.txt file